 According to ChannelAdvisor, about two thirds (64%) said Facebook creates the most sales conversions for their businesses.

-Facebook is doing great in sales conversions for businesses as revealed in a research study by ChannelAdvisor, which looked at online retail trends based on a poll of 200 online retailers including 100 in the US and 100 in the UK.
+Facebook is doing great in sales conversions for businesses as revealed in a research study by ChannelAdvisor.
+The study looked at online retail trends based on a poll of 200 online retailers including 100 in the US and 100 in the UK.

-The study showed that Facebook is performing better than Twitter, Instagram, Pinterest, and others in terms of conversions from social media platforms for the vast majority of those polled.
+The study showed that Facebook is performing better than Twitter, Instagram, Pinterest, and others in terms of conversions from social media platforms.

-About 19% said Twitter creates the most sales conversions for their businesses compares to Facebook’s 64%, while 9% said Instagram, and just 5% said Pinterest, which is often looked upon as the ecommerce darling of social media.
-2% said “other”.
+About 19% said Twitter creates the most sales conversions for their businesses compares to Facebook’s 64%.
+However, 9% said Instagram creates the most sales and just 5% said Pinterest.
+Remember that Pinterest is often looked upon as the eCommerce darling of social media.

 #2].
 Website visitors from Facebook spent 3.5X more than others